 Hopefully, you’ll never have to use any of these emergency kit items.
 If something does go wrong, though, you (and your passengers) will be glad you thought ahead.
-It’s much easier to enjoy the drive when you know you are prepared to handle an emergency situation.

 1. Flashlight and batteries